How to call C functions from OCaml

 The only trick here is to get the number of elements in the array.

-And also if the array is a float array
+And also if the array is a float array the macros to

 get the number of elements and to access the content are a bit different: